On Distributionally Robust Multistage Convex Optimization: Data-driven Models and Performance: Dual Dynamic Programming Algorithm

-Proposition~\ref{prop:ConvexCostRecursionUnbounded} reduces to Proposition~\ref{prop:ConvexCostRecursionBounded} since the growth rate \(r_t(x_{t-1})=0\) and any continuous function \(g_{t,j}\) over a bounded polyhedron is bounded.
 The finite growth rate condition is often satisfied, especially when the value function \(Q_t(x_{t-1};\cdot)\) is Lipschitz continuous.
 However, it is in general difficult to estimate the growth rate~\eqref{eq:ValueFunctionGrowthRate}.
-Fortunately, in some application problem, we can derive explicitly the growth rate, as discussed in Section~\ref{sec:Numerical:Hydrothermal}.
+Fortunately, the growth rate can be calculated for a class of problems of the following form: